gurleenkaur0703/Token_ERC20/README.md

 Mints the initial supply of tokens to the owner's address using the _mint function provided by the OpenZeppelin ERC20 contract.

 ### Functions
+#### •	transfer(address to, uint256 amount)
+Overrides the transfer function from ERC20.
+Calls the transfer function from ERC20 to perform the token transfer.
+It ensures that token transfers are executed following the standard ERC20 specifications.
 #### •	mint(address to, uint256 amount)
 A public function that allows the owner to mint new tokens.
 Uses require to ensure that only the owner can call this function